ethereum/ethereum-org-website/src/content/developers/tutorials/erc20-annotated-code/index.md

 variables.

 Normally in Solidity we use `msg.sender` for the message sender.
 However, that breaks [OpenGSN](http://opengsn.org/).
-If we ant to allow etherless transactions with our currency, we need to use `_msgSender()`.
+If we want to allow etherless transactions with our token, we need to use `_msgSender()`.
 It returns `msg.sender` for normal transactions, but for etherless ones return the original signer and not the contract that relayed the message.